 About 17 percent of adult children care for their parents at some point in their lives, and the likelihood of doing so rises with age, according to the Health and Retirement Study, which was sponsored by the National Institute on Aging and the Social Security Administration.
 An analysis of that study by the Center for Retirement Research at Boston College found that 10 percent of adults ages 60 to 69 whose parents are alive serve as caregivers, as do 12 percent of adults age 70 and older.

 Parents who’ve reached their 80s, 90s or higher are more likely to have chronic illnesses and related disabilities and to require assistance, the study found.
-And there are often physical and emotional ramifications for the caregivers, as well as the recipients of the care.
+There are often physical and emotional ramifications for the caregivers, as well as the recipients of the care.
 The physical toll from helping someone get into a car or waking up at night to provide assistance, and the social isolation that can result from not being able to leave someone alone, can become overwhelming to the caregiver.
 There are lots of resources to help guide you through the process.

 These are important issues to consider for those who take care of an aging parent or parents.
 According to the U.S. Centers for Disease Control, the annual medical costs associated with falls totals more than $50 billion.
 The CDC also says: